 - Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

-Expats doing business in Hong Kong find themselves exposed to a respected economy that is, by some measures, one of the most open and transparent in the world.
+Hong Kong's is a respected economy and, by some measures, one of the most open and transparent in the world, and expats find it easy and painless to business in the city.

 Hong Kong's status as a Chinese Special Administrative Region operating on the principle of "one country, two systems" means that Hong Kong is a world apart from mainland China.
 This is seen in the local government's respect for private property and personal freedom, and its emphasis on non-intervention in the private sphere.

 The ease of doing business in Hong Kong is reflected in its positive rankings in international business surveys.
-Most notably, in the World Bank's Ease of Doing Business Survey for 2018, Hong Kong achieved an impressive rank of fifth worldwide.
-Its best performing subcategories included ease of paying taxes, starting a business and getting electricity.
+Most notably, in the World Bank's Ease of Doing Business Survey for 2020, Hong Kong achieved an impressive rank of third worldwide.
+Its best performing subcategories include ease of paying taxes, dealing with construction permits and getting electricity.

 Official hours are usually Monday to Friday 9am to 6pm, sometimes with a half-day on Saturdays from 9am to 1pm.
 However, workers may often be expected to work beyond these hours, especially those in senior positions.